 Below you can find the current vacancies and studentships available in BCAST.

-Applications from suitably qualified and well motivated individuals are invited for Research Fellowship in aluminium alloy development in BCAST at Brunel University London.
-The position is for 12 months.
+Applications are invited for a postdoctoral research fellowship in lightweight materials and structures in BCAST at Brunel University London.
+The position is for 2 years. and

-BCAST is a speciality research centre focusing on solidification related research with an international reputation and is the host of the national centre of excellence in liquid metal engineering (the EPSRC Future LiME Research Hub).
-BCAST is well equipped with state-of-the-art facilities for both solidification processing and materials characterisation.
+BCAST is a speciality research centre focusing on solidification related research with an international reputation and is the host of the national centre of excellence in liquid metal engineering (the Future LiME Research Hub).
+Our research covers fundamental research, technological development and industrial applications in the field of solidification and materials processing.
 See www.brunel.ac.uk/bcast for more information.
-As part of BCAST, the AMCC (Advanced Metal Casting Centre) is a new state of the art scale up facility established for the purposes of applied research and houses industrial-scale research facilities and is aimed at meeting the short, medium and long term needs of the automotive industry, whilst providing a rapid prototyping capability for OEM pre-development stages.
+The AMCC and AMPC are new state-of-the-art scale-up facilities that bridge the gap between fundamental research and full-scale industrial production/manufacturing.
+These facilities are aimed at meeting the short, medium, and long term needs of the automotive industry, whilst providing a rapid prototyping capability for OEM pre-development stages.

-Candidates should have a PhD degree in Metallurgy, Materials Science, Mechanical Engineering, Physics, or a related field of science or engineering discipline, and should have a sound background in physical metallurgy.
-Research experience in solidification processing of metallic materials, skills in microstructural characterisation using various microscopy techniques and a working knowledge of mechanical testing of metallic materials are essential.
+The successful candidate should have a PhD degree in Metallurgy, Materials Science, Mechanical Engineering, Physics, or a related field of science or engineering discipline, and should have a sound background in physical metallurgy.
+Research experience in processing of metallic materials, skills in microstructural characterisation using various microscopy techniques and a working knowledge of mechanical testing of metallic materials are essential.
 It is ideal for the candidate to use microstructural characterization techniques and property management skills to develop advanced aluminium alloys and manufacturing processes for automotive applications.
 It is required for the candidate to carry out prototyping trials with full size HPDC casting equipment, and to prepare high quality research papers for publication in refereed scientific journals and conference proceedings and to deliver project progress reports and presentations in project meeting.
-In addition, the candidate should have good communication skills and be a team player.
+In addition, the candidate should have good communication and presentation skills and be a team player.

 Four full time PhD studentships at BCAST